bistaumanga/bistaumanga.github.com/_posts/2014-5-13-tsanomaly.md

 tags: robust statistic, anomaly detection, time series, streaming algorithm
 ---

 Identifying the anomalous observations in time series data can be very important for [SIEM][siem] solutions.
-An example is a system tracks the records of number of user-logins per minute.
+An example is a system that tracks the records of number of user-logins per minute.
 The anomalous entries in this case can be when the count becomes unexpecteadly higher or lower than normal trend.

 This can be detected by simpler approach such as standard deviation method, i.e. an entry in time-series is anomaly when its not in range **$ [\mu - k * \sigma, \mu + k * \sigma] $**.
 The typical value of **$ k $** is **3, 3.5, 4**, which has to be set manually.
 There are three problems with this approach.
 The problems and the possible solutions are enumerated below: